aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/slices-in-linear-extrusion/_index.md

 | **Object looks flat** | `Slices` set to 1 or 0. | Set `Slices` to at least 2 for a visible extrusion. |
 | **Unexpected geometry** | Rounding radius too large for the rectangle size. | Adjust `RoundingRadius` to a value smaller than half the rectangle’s smallest side. |

-## Frequently Asked Questions

-**Q: Can I change the extrusion direction?**
-A: Yes.
-Use the `Transform` property on the node to rotate or translate the extruded geometry before saving.

-**Q: Does Aspose.3D support other extrusion types?**
-A: Absolutely.
-Besides `LinearExtrusion`, you can use `RevolveExtrusion`, `SweepExtrusion`, and more.

-**Q: What file formats can I export to?**
-A: Aspose.3D supports OBJ, STL, FBX, 3MF, Collada, and many others.
-Just change the `FileFormat` enum.

-**Q: Is there a way to programmatically set a material?**
-A: Yes.
-After creating the node, assign a `Material` to its `Entity` collection.

-**Q: How does slice count affect memory usage?**
-A: More slices increase vertex and face counts, which raises memory consumption proportionally.
-Use profiling to find the sweet spot for your target platform.

 ## Original FAQ's

 ### Q1: Can I use Aspose.3D for .NET with other programming languages?